King Shiloh

 King Shiloh is a roots reggae sound system from the Netherlands.
 According to their profile, they were "founded [...] through the inspiration of Jah Rastafari".

 Their first album was released on Haile Selassie I of Ethiopia's birthday, July 23, 1997.

 As well as regularly ragging their enormous system at Amsterdam's DubClubY2K, King Shiloh have a show on the city's Radio 100 FM and occasionally appear in the UK.
-They also play in other countries such as Germany or France.
+They also play in other countries such as Germany or France or Switzerland.